By building sustainable partnerships and supporting local projects the communities we serve become better places in which to live and work.

 And it’s not just about raising money, it’s about getting involved, so that our people’s skills and positive attributes have a wider impact.
 We believe that these many small contributions take the business into the heart of our communities and help to enrich the careers and boost the morale and team spirit of all those that get involved.

-In 2012 we became a patron of the The Prince's Trust , the UK's leading youth charity.
+In 2012 we became a patron of the The Prince's Trust , the UK's leading youth charity helping 11 to 30 year-olds who are unemployed or struggling at school to transform their lives.
 As a patron of the Trust we’re committed to helping young people achieve their full potential through training, personal development, business support, mentoring and advice.

-In 2011 we launched our award winning ‘KCOM in the Community’ programme 'Proud to be part of local life’.
-The programme is all about how we can help make the area a better place to live, work and visit.
-And in 2016 we announced that we are the Principal Communications Partner for Hull City of Culture 2017, pledging to promote digital connectivity and creativity during Hull’s year in the cultural limelight.
+Our award winning ‘KCOM in the Community’ programme is all about how we can help make the area a better place to live, work and visit.